 You don’t need a powerful LED grow light during this stage, but you can use it.
 Just hang it higher, to keep from harming the delicate seedlings.

 Many growers prefer using a weaker light for seedlings to save on power costs.
 If you have a lot of seedlings, a T5 light fixture is best.
 I prefer T5 LED lights.
 If you prefer fluorescent, you’ll find the best options here.

 If you’ve only got a few, a CFL bulb will work just fine.
 This article tells you what you need.

 Once your marijuana plant grows its first set of regular leaves (i.e. not the seedling leaves), it has officially entered the vegetative stage.

-The vegetative stage is when plants grow, but do not yet produce any buds or flower.
+The vegetative stage is when your marijuana grow starts to get exciting.
+The plants grow fast, but do not yet produce any buds or flower.
 The great thing about growing marijuana indoors is that you get to control everything, meaning you can provide the ideal conditions for maximum yields.